-- Preview Email Newsletter

 WASHINGTON, July 26 - The Ambulatory Surgery Center Association (ASCA) has submitted a public comment letter to the Centers for Medicare & Medicaid Services (CMS) and the Assistant Secretary for Technology Policy (ASTP)/Office of the National Coordinator for Health Information Technology (ONC) regarding their Request for Information (RFI) on the Health Technology Ecosystem.

-ASCA, representing over 6,300 Medicare-certified ambulatory surgical centers (ASCs) nationwide, highlighted that ASCs have more ST
+ASCA, representing over 6,300 Medicare-certified ambulatory surgical centers (ASCs) nationwide, highlighted that ASCs have not been integrated into federal programs incenti more ST

 Association of Farmworker Opportunity Programs Urges DOL to Oppose Elimination of Workforce Investment Act Regulations (10)

 WASHINGTON, July 25 -- The Association of Farmworker Opportunity Programs (AFOP) has submitted a public comment letter to the U.S. Department of Labor (DOL) expressing strong opposition to a proposed direct final rule that seeks to eliminate regulations outlined in the Workforce Investment Act (WIA).
-The regulations, which encompass critical guidance and context for workforce programs, are said to remain crucial despite the repeal of WIA with the enactment of the Workforce Innovation and Opportu more ST
+The regulations, which encompass critical guidance and context for workforce programs, are said to remain crucial despite the repeal of WIA with the enactment of the Workforce Innovation and Opportunity Act (WIOA) in 2014.

 California County Welfare Directors Raise Concerns to FNS Over Proposed National SNAP Database (10)